qianhongqiang/Dolphin/README.md

 ## License

-HQAnimation is available under the MIT license.
+Dolphin is available under the MIT license.
 See the LICENSE file for more info.